Learn About The Pros And Cons For Each Option

 5. Soapstone

 Soapstone is a natural material composed mostly of mineral talc.
-It is non-porous and largely impervious to stains, heat and bacteria which makes it well-suited for use in a kitchen.
+It is non-porous and largely impervious to stains, heat, and bacteria which makes it well-suited for use in a kitchen.
 Soapstone has visible veining yet is smooth to the touch.
-It is softer than some other types of natural stone, so expect some nicks and scratches.
-Regular application of mineral oil will help to minimize the appearance of wear and tear.
-Slabs that are green in tone tend to be the softest, so choose an architectural-grade slab that is grayer in tone.
-Over time, soapstone will deepen to a charcoal color.
+It is softer than some other types of natural stone, so expect some nicks and scratches to appear, but regular application of mineral oil will help to minimize the appearance of wear and tear.
+Slabs that are green in tone tend to be the softest, so choose an architectural-grade slab that is grayer in tone and will deepen to a charcoal color over time.

 6. Solid Surface

-Solid surface countertops are manufactured into slabs using a blend of acrylic, resin, fillers and pigments.
-This product is highly durable, non-porous, stain resistant, bacteria resistant and is available in a variety of colors and patterns.
+Solid surface countertops are manufactured into slabs using a blend of acrylic, resin, fillers, and pigments.
+This product is highly durable, non-porous, stain resistant, bacteria resistant, and available in a variety of colors and patterns.
 Since this material is engineered as one piece with no joints, solid surface countertops can provide a seamless appearance, especially when the countertop and sink are integrated.
 Thermosculpting is used to mold the material during the manufacturing process, so creating almost any custom shape for an island countertop is possible.
-However, solid surface countertops are not indestructible and are susceptible to damage from cutting implements and heat.
+However, solid surface countertops are not indestructible and can be susceptible to damage from cutting implements and heat.

 7. Concrete

 Concrete is a highly customizable and very durable material to use for kitchen countertops.
 Concrete countertops are either pre-cast or cast-in-place and can be designed in almost any shape or size.
-Pigments can be mixed with the wet concrete to color the full depth of the slab.
-Aggregates can be added to create a texturized appearance to the concrete.
-Or, a wide variety of tints, dyes, and coatings can be applied to the dried concrete allowing for total customization and a completely unique-looking countertop.
-This material does need to be properly sealed to help prevent against stains and bacterial build-up, and harsh cleansers should never be used.
+Pigments can be mixed with the wet concrete to color the full depth of the slab, and aggregates can be added to create a texturized appearance.
+Tints, dyes, and coatings can also be applied to the dried concrete allowing for total customization and a completely unique-looking countertop.
+This material does need to be properly sealed to help prevent against stains and bacteria build-up, and harsh cleansers should never be used.
 Sometimes, hairline cracks can appear as a result of curing and settling, especially when the countertops are cast-in-place.

 8. Stainless Steel

 Stainless steel countertops have an industrial, modern look and can be ideal in a contemporary kitchen.
 This type of countertop can be custom-made in almost any shape or size.
 Stainless steel is heat and stain resistant, and since it is impervious to bacteria, it's easy to keep clean and hygienic.
-Be aware that stainless steel will show scratches, dents and fingerprints, so be careful about using it as a cutting surface.
+Stainless steel will show scratches, dents, and fingerprints, so be careful about using it as a cutting surface.

 Home Remodeling Design and Construction